SQE assessments: what to expect

-The multiple-choice assessments will cover:
+The two multiple-choice assessments cover:

 - legal research

-- writing skills
+- legal writing

 - legal drafting